 Officers spotted the van, lost it, and picked it up again at Robbins and Bingham Streets.

 The van stopped at Loudon Street near Roosevelt Boulevard with a patrol car behind it.
-Earlier, in the robbers' attack on Liczbinski, at least one man apparently had gotten out of the Jeep and shot the officer as he left his vehicle.
+Earlier, in the attack on Liczbinski, at least one robber apparently had gotten out of the Jeep and shot the officer as he left his vehicle.

 The same thing appeared to be happening again.

-But this time, two officers - one a K-9 unit officer - got the drop on the one robber still in the vehicle at that time.
+But this time, two officers - one from the K-9 unit - got the drop on the one robber still in the vehicle at that time.
 They shot him dead.

-Police said they recovered an AK-47 assault rifle they believed had been used to kill Liczbinski.
+Police said they had recovered an AK-47 assault rifle that they believed had been used to kill Liczbinski.
 The AK-47 had jammed and couldn't be fired, a police source said.

-Tonight, as police continued piecing together details of the day's events, officials were able to give only sketchy details of the heist that had begun it all.
-They were unable to even say how many robbers there were.
+Last night, as police continued piecing together details of the day's events, officials could give only sketchy details of the heist that had begun it all.
+They could not even say how many robbers there were.

-At 11:26 a.m., police radio received a report of a robbery at the Bank of America branch, which is located in a nook near the produce section of the ShopRite in the 3700 block of Aramingo Avenue.
+At 11:26 a.m., police radio received a report of a robbery at the Bank of America branch in a nook near the produce section of the ShopRite in the 3700 block of Aramingo Avenue.

-No one was reported hurt in the incident, and police gave no information on how much money may have been taken.
+No one was reported hurt in the robbery, and police gave no information on how much money might have been taken.

 A ShopRite official, not in the branch at the time, noticed the robbers as they moved away from the counter.
-He said they were masked and wore draped, neck-to-foot clothing.
+They were masked and wore draped, neck-to-foot clothing, he said.
 He could not tell if they were men or women.
 He saw no weapon.